 1599 Geneva Bible (Patriot Edition)

-This edition includes the following historical documents, which are based on Biblical principles:
+This edition also includes the following historical documents, which are based upon Biblical principles:

 - The Magna Carta